Division by zero: Integer arithmetic

 Handheld calculators, such as this TI-86, typically halt and display an error message after an attempt to divide by zero.

 Integer division by zero is usually handled differently from floating point since there is no integer representation for the result.
 CPUs differ in behavior: for instance x86 processors trigger a hardware exception, while PowerPC processors silently generate an incorrect result for the division and continue, and ARM processors can either cause a hardware exception or return zero.
 Because of this inconsistency between platforms, the C and C++ programming languages consider the result of dividing by zero undefined behavior.
 In typical higher-level programming languages, such as Python, an exception is raised for attempted division by zero, which can be handled in another part of the program.

 In proof assistants

 Many proof assistants, such as Rocq and Lean, define 1/0 = 0.
-This is due to the requirement that all functions are total.
-Such a definition does not create contradictions, as further manipulations (such as cancelling out) still require that the divisor is non-zero.
+This is to make all functions total.
+Such a definition does not create contradictions, as further manipulations (such as cancelling out) still require a non-zero divisor.